chavoosh/chavoosh.github.io/projects.md

 <h2>MUCA</h2>
-</p>While the Internet has far exceeded expectations, it has also stretched initial assumptions, often creating
+<p>While the Internet has far exceeded expectations, it has also stretched initial assumptions, often creating
 tussles that challenge its underlying communication model.
 Users and applications operate in terms of content, making it increasingly limiting and difficult to conform to IP’s requirement to communicate by discovering and specifying a location.
 To carry the Internet into the future, a conceptually simple yet transformational